Among the stories Monday from The Associated Press:

 MARKETS & ECONOMY:

-NEW YORK — U.S. stocks moved sharply higher in early trading Monday, as investors welcomed encouraging economic data on consumer spending in the U.S. By Alex Veiga.
-SENT: 390 words, photos.
+NEW YORK U.S. stocks are opening slightly higher as investors focused on earnings and deal news.
+SENT: 590 words, photos.
 UPCOMING: 700 words by 5 p.m.

 TECHNOLOGY & MEDIA:

 NEW YORK Samsung ramped up its camera technology in last fall's Galaxy Note 4, and the camera is even better in the Galaxy S6 and S6 Edge.
 More importantly, the new phones have a more stylish design.
 By Anick Jesdanun.
 SENT: 700 words, photos.

 GOOGLE MAPS-AMAZON ZIP LINE For its next technological trick, Google will show you what it's like to zip through trees in the Amazon jungle.
 SENT: 420 words, photos.